DjangoGirls/organizer-manual/sponsors/README.md

 ## How to transfer money?

-Unfortunately, you also have to take care of transfering the money from sponsor to provider.
+Unfortunately, you also have to take care of transferring the money from sponsor to provider.
 You can do it in three ways:

 - If you have your own company, you can just invoice them and pay for the costs.
 That's probably the simplest way.
 - If you don't have your own company, ask the local Python community or your friends if they can help with that.
 If there's a Django/Python Association in your country you can ask them for help as well.
 If you handle the money transfer through a friend's company, keep in mind that you will most likely have to pay taxes on the money you receive.
 The amount varies from country to country.